GDSC-KIIT/divert/README.md

 ## Tech and Design

 The long and short urls are stored in the database.
-The backend fetches the database every 3 minutes and updates a local in memory hashmap that maps the short urls to long urls.
-The redirect requests are directly served by accessing this in memory hashmap.
+The backend fetches from the database every 3 minutes and updates a local in-memory hashmap that maps the short urls to long urls.
+The redirect requests are directly served by accessing this in-memory hashmap.
 We need that sweet O(1) access.

 The process to fetch from the database runs on another thread (implemented using goroutines).
-`sync.RWMutex` is used to prevent data races on the in memory hashmap.
+`sync.RWMutex` is used to prevent data races on the hashmap.

 The backend service is written in Go.
 The CLI tool is written in Typescript.